 - Adjust all of these color spots relative to each other until the relationships are correct.
 This is somewhat analogous to getting a chord in music to harmonize.
 You may have to move around the canvas four or five times.

-- Work on the boundary or contour of each shape to get its exact shape.
+- Work on the boundary or contour of each block to get its exact shape.